santifonzalida/react-store/README.md

 ### Licencia/License

 Este proyecto está bajo la Licencia MIT.
 Siéntete libre de utilizarlo y modificarlo según tus necesidades.
-Espero que este ejemplo de archivo README te sea útil para tu repositorio de GitHub de una aplicación Vite + React.
+Espero que este ejemplo te sea útil para tu repositorio de GitHub de una aplicación Vite + React.
-Puedes personalizarlo y agregar más secciones según tus necesidades y la información que desees proporcionar.
 This project is licensed under the MIT License.
 Feel free to use and modify it according to your needs.
-I hope you find this sample README file useful for your GitHub repository of a Vite + React app.
+I hope you find this application useful for your GitHub repository of a Vite + React app.
-You can customize it and add more sections based on your needs and the information you want to provide.